thma/ThreepennyElectron/README.md

 We start by assigning a title to the window `win` and adding a stylesheet.
 In our example we are using the [Semantic UI](https://semantic-ui.com/) stylesheet.

-Next we define the calculator display element `outputBox` as a `UI.input`
+Next we define the calculator display element `outputBox` as a `UI.input` element.
+These elements willbe rendered as HTML DOM elements in the browser.
+Threepenny provides combinators to define css classes and other html attributes.
+In this case we set the input field to readonly, make the text align to the right and set its width:

 ```haskell
   -- define UI controls